KSP-RO/SolverEngines/GameData/SolverEngines/Readme_SolverEngines.txt

 See AJE or RealFuels for examples of how to implement SolverEngines in practice.

 Changelog:

+v3.8.0
+* Recompile for KSP 1.9.1
+* Take independent throttle and thrust limiter into account

 v3.7.5
 * Recompile for KSP 1.8.1